The disruptive brands

 Why does this work?

-Persona: He/She will make an informed purchase by evaluating various aspects of the product.
+Persona: They will make an informed purchase by evaluating various aspects of the product.

 - Recognize what your customer enters in the search tab, his/her past searches and use this valuable information to show contextual product recommendations, educate this customer, show what other customers looking for the same product are buying